liyu95/DLBI/README.md

 # Bayesian module
-The Bayesian module will takes the original images (for example, cell1G_ori) and the deep learning super-resolution output (for example, cell6-montage.pgm) as input and ouput a further refined super-resolution image.
+The Bayesian module will takes the original images (for example, cell1G_ori), the deep learning super-resolution output (for example, cell6-montage.pgm), the mask file (region of interest) and the configuration parameters as input and ouput a further refined super-resolution image.
 Here, the core implementation of statistic inference is developed under the kind help of our collaborators.
 Users are encouraged to contact with the authors for further authorization.

 # Final results